kurisuisbestgirl/SuzeBot/README.md

 # SuzeBot
-A discord bot for impersonating suzereign with a bot that makes cat noises.
+A few lines of code for impersonating suzereign with a bot that makes cat noises.